MicrosoftDocs/security/security-docs/operations/respond-incident.md

 ## [Azure portal](#tab/azure-portal)

-1. Use Microsoft Sentinel portal to triage the potential incident, which includes understanding the details of the incident and taking immediate actions.
+1. Use Microsoft Sentinel in the Azure portal to triage the potential incident, which includes understanding the details of the incident and taking immediate actions.

 1. Move over to the Microsoft Defender portal to begin your investigation.
 This includes: